jslefche/sem_book/docs/07-Latent_variables.md

 For the record, a reliability index > 0.9 is considered 'excellent', > 0.8 to be 'good', and so on.
 Anything < 0.5 is considered to be no different than random chance, and so indicators with such a low degree of correlation should be avoided.

 In fact, it is always recommended to inspect the correlation matrix among indicator variables to screen for potentially unrelated indicators.
 It may also help to identify indicators that are highly correlated, moreso than the other indicators.
 Such high correlations might suggest another common cause (such as the same measurement instrument, same observer, evolutionary constraints, etc.).
-In this case, it would be recommended to indicate a 'correlated error' among the two indicators indicating an underlying driver of their higher-than-average association beyond that imparted by the latent construct.
+In this case, it would be recommended to indicate a 'correlated error' among the two indicators indicating an underlying driver of their higher-than-average association than just the latent construct.

-When we get into the realm of multi-indicator latent variables, it becomes impossible to decompose partial relationships as we have previously for observed variable models (see Chapter: Global Estimation).
+When we get into the realm of multi-indicator latent variables, it becomes impossible to decompose partial relationships as we have previously for observed variable models.
 Instead, maximum-likelihood functions are necessary to iteratively test and optimize the parameters that describe the relationships between observed and unobserved quantities.

-As in observed-variable models, maximum-likelihood estimators ($F_{ML}$) can be used to construct a $\chi^2$ statistic that is the difference between the observed and model-implied variance-covariance matrices (see Chapter: Global Estimation).
+As in observed-variable models, the maximum-likelihood fitting function ($F_{ML}$) can be used to construct a $\chi^2$ statistic that is the difference between the observed and model-implied variance-covariance matrices.
 In the case of latent variable models, the covariances among latent variables as well as the loadings are considered in constructing the estimated covariance matrix.
 Beyond that, the procedure is the same as for observed variable models in terms of calculating $\chi^2$ and testing it against the $\chi^2$-distribution with some model degrees of freedom.

 ## Confirmatory Factor Analysis